 Both HECMs and HELOCs are secured by your home, and you’ll need to have built up home equity in order to have value to borrow against.

 Every lender has different specific requirements, but for a HELOC, you’ll generally need to own at least 15% or 20% of your home’s value.
-For an HECM, you’ll usually need to own a substantially greater portion of your home: 50% is a general rule of thumb, and some lenders may require you to have even more equity than that.
+For an HECM, you’ll usually need to own a substantially greater portion of your home: 50% is a general rule of thumb, but some lenders may require you to have even more equity than that.

 Repayment Requirements

-Finally, as discussed above, there are substantial differences in HECM vs. HELOC repayment policies.
+As discussed above, there are substantial differences in HECM vs. HELOC repayment policies.

 HECMs have upfront costs, but the loan principal and interest don’t come due until after the last surviving borrower sells the property, permanently moves out of the home, or dies.